Analysing Moral Bias in Finetuned LLMs through Mechanistic Interpretability: Results

-\paragraph{Comparison with humans} To contextualize our findings within established psychological research, we compared in Table~\ref{tab:rq1_humans} the magnitude of the Knobe effect observed in LLMs with human behavioral data collected using similar experimental conditions by \citet{zucchelli_2019}.
+To contextualize our findings within established psychological research, we compared in Table~\ref{tab:rq1_humans} the magnitude of the Knobe effect observed in LLMs with human behavioral data collected using similar experimental conditions by \citet{zucchelli_2019}.
+This comparison is intended as a qualitative reference point only: direct numerical equivalence cannot be assumed, given differences in training data temporality and the distinct nature of stochastic model generations versus independent human responses.
 In that study, 22 participants responded to 20 of the 80 scenarios from the same dataset that we used~\cite{ngo2015two}.
 Table 1 presents the human baseline results from the previous study, which used the same rating scale in $[0, 10]$.
 Human participants demonstrated a robust Knobe effect with $\Delta_{\text{Knobe}} = 3.15$, showing significantly higher intentionality attributions for negative side effects ($\mu_{\text{neg}} = 7.62$) compared to positive ones ($\mu_{\text{pos}} = 4.47$).
+These results are consistent with broader findings in the field \cite{cheung2025large}, which confirm that LLMs do not merely mirror but often amplify human-like cognitive biases in moral decision-making scenarios.